Uganda Sourcing Safari

 The Semuliki Forest is home to our cacao partner, Latitude Trade Co. and located in the Rwenzori Mountains of Western Uganda.
 The 1,500 farmers who grow our beans are also located at the very base of these mountains, and utilize Latitude's collection and fermentation points.
 We'll experience cacao harvesting, fermenting, and drying and participate in planting trees.

 We are proud to work with coffee grown by 1,500 hard working farmers and sourced by Atlas Coffee Importers.
 The Bukonzo Organic Coffee Cooperative is located in the Kasese District of Western Uganda.
 These mountains are famous for their lush and diverse vegetation and terrain, ranging from their snow capped mountains to lush rainforests.
 We’ll be visiting our coffee partners to learn about our Uganda Bukonzo coffee and the lives of the farmers who harvest it.

 Kibale Forest National Park

-Kibale Forest is a vast region of tropical rainforest where we will be guided by experts to observe chimpanzees in their natural habitat as they search for food, grooming one another, and play games high up in the forest canopy.
+Kibale Forest is a vast region of tropical rainforest where we will be guided by experts to observe chimpanzees in their natural habitat as they search for food, groom one another, and play games high up in the forest canopy.
 Famously known to hold the highest density of primates in all of Africa, Kibale’s lush evergreens, grasslands, and rainforests are home to 13 recorded species, among them the chimpanzee.
-Along the way our guide will point out several sought-after species of bird such as green-breasted pitta, blue turaco and Nahan’s francolin.
+Along the way, our guide will point out several sought-after species of birds such as green-breasted pitta, blue turaco and Nahan’s francolin.